Military and Veterans

 Southern Colorado Veterans Cemetary

 I am currently working with my Colorado colleagues, the Department of Veterans Affairs and members of the local community to establish a national veterans cemetery for Southern Colorado.
-This has been a tremendous community-driven effort, and we are encouraged that the VA is getting closer to making a Southern Colorado national cemetery a reality for the heroes that call this region home.
+This has been a tremendous community-driven effort, and we are encouraged that the VA has purchased land to establish a Southern Colorado national cemetery for the heroes that call this region home.
 Read more.

 West Slope VA Counselor

-Additionally, I joined with Colorado Senator Mark Udall in requestion the U.S. Department of Veterans Affairs to permanently locate a Veterans Benefits Administration counselor in Grand Junction to make it easier and less costly for Western Slope veterans to access VA resources.
+Additionally, I jourged the U.S. Department of Veterans Affairs to permanently locate a Veterans Benefits Administration counselor in Grand Junction to make it easier and less costly for Western Slope veterans to access VA resources.
 Veterans currently need to travel to Denver — a costly, time-consuming and cumbersome trip — to meet with a Veterans Benefits Administration counselor.

 Two-thirds of all veterans who file disability claims with the Department of Veterans Affairs (VA) must wait longer than 125 days to receive their benefits, and for those filing a first time claim for disability the average wait is nearly a year.
 Constituents in my district have contacted my office in sheer exasperation by the lack of response and endless delays by the VA in processing their claims.